collective/pb.recipes.pydev/src/pb/recipes/pydev/README.txt

     ...             )[0]
     >>> data = paths_node.toxml()

-The paths should contain what we have specified int eh the `extra_paths` option:
+The paths should contain what we have specified int eh the `extra-paths` option:

     >>> '/something/else' in data
     True